By: Courtney Scott

 A few days passed with no prominent arrests, but the investigation continued with determined force.
 Fingerprints from the Johnson murder failed to match any obtained in Oker’s shop, however police maintained belief that the two victims were killed by the same hands.
 The November 6 edition of the Gloucester Daily Times reported that officials were continually gathering new information, and an arrest was soon expected.
 “The psychology of the fiend is such,” said the police, “that he is conceited enough to believe himself secure, and it is this over-confidence which may be the means of his undoing.”

-Police changed their view of both murders from that of a crime of passion to one of careful planning and consideration.
+Police changed their view of both murders from that of a crime of passion to one of careful planning and consideration, but made little progress in proving this.
 An accomplice was added into the equation of the murders to account for the stealthy escape of the attacker.
-And a suspicious man who lusted after Johnson, and who on multiple accounts was found spying on her from the pantry window in the early hours of the morning, was never publicly pursued.
+Yet a suspicious man who lusted after Johnson, and who on multiple accounts was found spying on her from the pantry window in the early hours of the morning, was never publicly pursued.

 Still, though, an unwritten law settled like a dense fog over the town of Rockport.
 No one dared to speak of the murders in public, yet rumors of whodunit spread through whispers in the hushed corners of private spaces.
 “Didn’t that August Olson always have a short temper?”
 “Isn’t it curious that his son, Warren, lived across the street from Augusta Johnson, and also worked just one door down from Oker’s tailor shop?”
 “What of that Pastor Johansen, who left town shortly after Johnson’s death?”
 “And the town druggist, was he not suspicious, too?”
 “And it was just a rumor that Oker was having an affair with someone else in the Swedish congregation, right?”